Cloudxtreme/Vagrant-LAMP-setup/README.md

 used, one as a webserver, a MySQL-server and a media-server.
 The files are mostly meant as an example on how to use Vagrant and get started quickly.

+After figuring out how awesome Vagrant is.
+I noticed it makes testing services and new configurations a breeze.
+This setup was used to try a Memcached service.

 I. Webserver
 ------------